za3k/short-programs/README.md

     sayfrom Zachary 2 <chat-FIFO

+scan-lide
+---
+Scans a series of pages using the LiDE scanner and 'sane'.
+Images are auto-cropped using imagemagick if dimensions are not given.

+Usage:

+    scan-lide [DPI] [WIDTH HEIGHT]

+Example:

+    scan-lide 600dpi 195 155

 setop
 ---
 Command-line program for performing basic set operations on lines in files. `comm` can be used for some of this on sorted files but it's a little stronger.